tapfortap/Documentation/README.md

 Click here to download our SDK for implementation.

 ## [Android Implementation](http://tapfortap.github.com/Android) ##
-Step-by-step instructions for implementing the Android SDK using Eclipse or IntelliJ IDEA.
+Step-by-step instructions for implementing the Android SDK using Eclipse or IntelliJ IDEA

 ## [iOS Implementation](http://tapfortap.github.com/iOS) ##
-Step-by-step instructions for implementing iOS SDK using XCode.
+Step-by-step instructions for implementing the iOS SDK using XCode

 ## [Supported Plugins](http://tapfortap.github.com/Plugins) ##
 Using Tap for Tap as a plugin for another development platform?
 We have many covered.